seedwing-io/seedwing.io/content/_index.md

 content = "Plug into your CI/CD pipeline and enforce in your IDE"

 [[extra.usecases]]
-title = "Dependency checks"
+title = "Secure supply chain"
-content = "Make sure your projects use the licenses permitted in your organization and are not building with any known vulnerabilities."
+content = "Check your project and dependencies for valid licenses, vulnerabilities, build attestations and signatures."

 [[extra.usecases]]
 title = "Centralize policies"